 This policy prohibits any attempt to seek retribution against an individual or group of individuals involved in filing a complaint or report under this policy, filing an external complaint, participating in a disciplinary process, or opposing in a reasonable manner an action believed to constitute a violation of this policy.
 Retaliation can take many forms, including, but not limited to, adverse action or violence, threats, and intimidation.
+For purposes of Title IX, retaliation is defined as intimidation, threats, coercion, or discrimination against any person committed for the purpose of interfering with any right or privilege secured by Title IX or its regulations, or because the person has reported information, made a complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under Title IX, including informal resolution.
 Actions in response to a good faith report or response under this policy are considered retaliatory if they have a materially adverse effect on the working, academic, or University-controlled living environment of an individual or if they hinder or prevent the individual from effectively carrying out his/her university responsibilities.
 All individuals and groups of individuals are prohibited from engaging in retaliation and will be held accountable under this policy.